 The South African Depression and Anxiety Group (SADAG) are hosting a FREE Online Support Group Leader Training Webinar Series

-SADAG has over 160 Support Groups around the country that deal with depression, anxiety, trauma, chronic illness, bipolar disorder, as well as Support Groups specifically for family members and loved ones.
+SADAG has over 160 Support Groups around the country that deal with a variety of different Mental Health related topics, including Depression, Anxiety, Trauma, Chronic Illness, Bipolar Disorder, as well as Support Groups for Family Members and Loved Ones of Those Living with a Mental Illness.
 Support Groups are gatherings of people with common experiences and concerns who meet together to provide emotional and moral support for one another.
 They encourage a sense of community, a source of empathetic understanding and a non-judgemental environment.